Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

-The example shown in this section reveals the applicability of the GBZ theory in homogeneous non-Hermitian continuum systems.
+The example shown in this section reveals the applicability of the theory of generalized momentum space in homogeneous non-Hermitian continuum systems.
 With the knowledge of the number of boundary conditions, we can easily determine the bulk OBC spectrum and the decay length of the skin modes.
-This is the central idea of continuum GBZ theory.
+This is the central idea of generalized momentum space theory.